 Is Your Washer Banging?
 A Guide to Fixing Loud Washing Machine Noises

-A washing machine that’s banging, thumping, or grinding during the spin cycle is more than just a noisy annoyance—it’s a clear signal that something is seriously wrong.
+A washing machine that’s banging, thumping, or grinding during the spin cycle is more than just a noisy annoyance — it’s a clear signal that something needs attention.
 The loud, violent shaking can be alarming and can even cause the machine to “walk” across the floor.
 While the cause can sometimes be as simple as an unbalanced load, these sounds often point to a more serious mechanical issue that needs professional attention.
+The difference usually comes down to whether the noise happens with every load or only heavier ones, and whether it’s a banging thump or a continuous grind — both are useful clues before you even open the machine.

 The Most Common Reason: An Unbalanced Load